inspatiallabs/inspatial-kit-doc/0. getting-started/philosophy.md

 Yes, by definition anything that ships with a renderer and a runtime in the same bundle is technically a framework. `InSpatial Kit` is a framework.
 But calling `InSpatial` "just another framework" is like calling the iPhone "just another phone" or the internet "just another network."

 The web doesn't need another framework.
 It needs a universal development environment, a stable foundation that works everywhere, with everything, for everyone all at once.
 That's not a framework.
 That's an evolution.

+## Design That Resonates

+Design is at the heart of everything we do.
+Over two years, we've built a complete widgets and components system with intention and care.
+Our process starts by designing APIs first, then working backwards to implementation.
+InSpatial Kit is crafted by design, not just engineered.

 ## Systems That Feel Like Sorcery